Everywhere we go, we're surrounded by marketing. I'm marketing to you right now.

 This step is what account-based marketing is all about.

-While making sales and bringing in revenue is important (no duh), ABM’s primary function is to build relationships.
-If forming a connection with your customers is the goal, turning them into advocates is how you’ll know you’ve achieved it.
+While making sales and generating revenue is important (duh), ABM’s primary function is to build relationships.
+If the goal is to form a connection with your customers, turning them into advocates is how you’ll know you’ve achieved it.

 Turning a paying customer into your company’s biggest fan may sound intimidating, but it’s not impossible.
 And while it isn’t easy, stellar customer service will get you started.

-Continue being attentive to your customer’s wants and needs post-purchase.
-Not only will this enable your team to increase its LTV, but also it will let them know they’re more than just a number.
+Continue being attentive to your customers' wants and needs after purchase.
+This will enable your team to increase its LTV and let customers know they’re more than just a number.

 And if building relationships wasn’t motivation enough, remember that advocates can pay off in more ways than just one.
 In fact, according to Joseph Jaffe, ABM aficionado and author of Flip the Funnel, acquiring a customer through an existing customer costs just one-third as much as other methods of acquisition.